shriekdj/html5-boilerplate/README.md

 # html5-boilerplate
-Anyone Who Want to Use this Boilerplate You Can Use It As You Like.
+Anyone Who Want to Use this HTML5 Boilerplate You Can Use It As You Like.

-Star It for Saving in Starred List.
+Star repo for saving it.